Get

 Some vaccines, particularly those that guard against respiratory infections, can cause sneezing in the first few days after they’re given.
 Your vet should give you information on any vaccine your cat gets, and sneezing might be listed among the possible side effects.

 Sneezing caused by vaccines should clear itself up after a few days, and you shouldn’t need to do anything about it.
-If it doesn’t clear up after a week or so, you may want to ask your vet about it.
+If it doesn’t clear up or your cat seems lethargic and refuses their food, speak to your vet about it.

 6. Respiratory Infections

-These infections can be viral, bacterial, or fungal in nature, so your vet will need to examine them to determine what course of action you need to take.
-If your cat has discharge in their eyes or nose or seems sick in general, you should take them in for a checkup.
+These infections can be viral, bacterial, or fungal, so your vet will need to examine them to determine what course of action you need to take and what treatment your cat requires.
+If your cat has discharge from their eyes or nose, isn’t eating, or seems sick in general, you should take them in for a checkup.
+Some of the common respiratory illnesses in cats are caused by feline herpesvirus, feline calicivirus, Chlamydophila felis, Bordetella, and other pathogens.

 7. Dental Disease